Kihumba/private-/lv/D1-Php/11 - File Handling/README.md

-# Module 11: File Handling
+# Outcome 11 - File Handling

 ## Skill Description
 A person with this skill can make effective use of File Handling in a PHP app.